hutou/tablo/README.md

 - Set fixed column widths, then either wrap or truncate the overflow.
 - Alternatively, shrinkwrap the table so that each column is just wide enough for its contents.
 - Put an upper limit on total table width when shrinkwrapping, to stop it overflowing your terminal horizontally.
+- Put a lower limit on total table width when shrinkwrapping, to keep table width from being too small.
 - Alignment of cell content is configurable, but has helpful content-based defaults (numbers right, strings left).
 - Headers are repeatable.
 - Newlines within cell content are correctly handled.